-Tim Roufs, Brisbane, Australia, 2017
+Tim Roufs.
+Brisbane, Australia, 2017 Welcome to the Class!

-Available on-line in your

-canvas folder at

-<http://canvas.umn.edu/>

-Canvas Calendar

-Syllabus

 General Orientation to the Course

 I'm looking forward to Getting Underway.

-If you haven't read my Memo of 26 December 2020 please do that as it contains useful and important information about the course.
+If you haven't read my "Greetings" Memo of 23 May 2021 ☑, my "Canvas 'Modules' / 'Sunday Memos'" Memo of 25 May 2021, ☑and my "Modules" Memo of 27 May 2021 ☑, please do that as they contain useful and important information about the course that will make your life much easier.

+(That's a lot of stuff to read, but the "stuff" lightens up after next week.)

 HIGHLIGHTS OF THIS NOTE:

 Weekly Memos / Announcements

 In the News

 Media Bias Chart

 REM: Textbook

 REM: The Course in a Nutshell

+Assignments

-Assignments Readings for the Semester
+Readings for the Semester

-Thanks / Questions

-Weekly Memos / Announcements

-Every week-usually on Sunday-you will receive a memo like this which outlines what's happening for the week.

-Each week you will get the memo in your UM e-mail account and it will be available in your canvas folder in three places . . .

-in your UM E-mail account: 123student@d.umn.edu
+Thanks / Questions / Comments Weekly Memos / Announcements Every week-usually on Sunday-you will receive a memo like this which outlines what's happening for the week.
+Each week you will get the memo in your UM e-mail account and it will be available in your () canvas folder in three places . . . in your UM E-mail account: 123student@d.umn.edu